-We recognise the important role parents play in educating the children.
+We recognise and value the important role parents play in educating the children.
 We do this by:

-- inviting parents to a New Starters Meeting prior to their child starting in Nursery or Reception; - inviting parents and children to come to nursery for a visit; - encouraging parents to attend parent's evenings in the first term to discuss their child's progress; - inviting parents to curriculum meetings where the topic is explained; - inviting parents to other events with their children such as Nativity performances, Easter bingo, craft sessions; - providing parents with a verbal and written report at the end of each school year; - inviting parents to attend open afternoons.
+- inviting parents to a New Starters Meeting prior to their child starting in Nursery or Reception; - encouraging parents to attend parent's evenings in the first term to discuss their child's progress; - inviting parents to curriculum meetings where the topic is explained; - inviting parents to other events with their children such as Nativity performances, Easter bingo, craft sessions; - providing parents with a verbal and written report at the end of each school year; - inviting parents to attend open afternoons.